Limestone, Maine

 Limestone is a town in Aroostook County, Maine, United States.
 The population was 1,526 at the 2020 census.

-The town is best known for being the home of the Loring Commerce Centre (formerly Loring Air Force Base; also lying on its former territory is the Aroostook National Wildlife Refuge) and Maine School of Science and Mathematics (MSSM), which in 2019 ranked #2 in the United States by U.S. News & World Report.
+The town is best known for being the home of the Loring Commerce Centre (formerly Loring Air Force Base; also lying on its former territory is the Aroostook National Wildlife Refuge).
+The Maine School of Science and Mathematics (MSSM), which in 2019 ranked #2 in the United States by U.S. News & World Report, is located in the town itself, sharing its campus with the town high school.

 The population center of the town is in Limestone (CDP), in the east-central part of the town.

 History

+Mark Trafton (1785–1857) settled Limestone in 1849 when he was customs officer of Fort Fairfield; Trafton would later serve in the Maine House of Representatives in the early 1850s.
+Trafton, his son, and an associate co-founded the Limestone Mill Company three years earlier in 1846.

 Limestone was incorporated as a town on March 17, 1869, and was named for regional limestone deposits.

-General Mark Trafton

-General Mark Trafton is known as one of the founders of the town of Limestone.
-Trafton was born July 4, 1785, in York County, Maine.
-He was educated in public schools and became a leading citizen in Bangor, prominent in civil and military affairs.
-When a young man, he was commissioned captain of cavalry and served in the War of 1812.
-He was afterward brigadier-general of the state militia.
-He was a land agent for the eastern and northern sections of Maine before the office was opened in Bangor.
+In 1952, the United States Air Force opened Loring Air Force Base near Limestone.
+The population of Limestone peaked at 13,102 in 1960.
+Following a recommendation by the 1991 Base Realignment and Closure Commission, Loring Air Force Base closed on September 30, 1994.
+The Maine School of Science and Mathematics, opened in 1995 as a public residential high school for gifted students, shares a building and campus with the town high school.
+Although the structure was formerly subsidized by the USAF to service its dependents, it also served the children of town residents.
+The school structure was not located on the Loring AFB itself, rather being situated in the town.

+The Wall Street Journal reported in 2024 that since the closure of Loring AFB, Limestone was forced to make cutbacks to public services.
+Its police department closed in 2023, and there had been near-annual turnover of town managers since the mid-2010s.